-The Cx486SLC on-chip cache is a two-way set associative memory with 128 entries per set.
-Each TLB entry consists of a 23-bit tag, 32-bit data, and four valid bits.
+The Cx486SLC/e 1-KByte on-chip cache can be configured either as a direct-mapped (256 entries) or as a two-way set associative memory (128 entries per set).
+Each entry consists of a 23-bit tag, a 32-bit data field, four valid bits and an LRU bit.
 The 23-bit tag represents the high-order 23 bits of the physical address.
 The 32-bit data represents the four bytes of data currently in memory at the physical address represented by the tag.
 The four valid bits indicate which of the four data bytes actually contain valid data.
+The LRU bit is only accessed when the cache is configured as two-way set associative and indicates which of the two sets was most recently accessed.

-The Cx486SLC contains three test registers that allow testing of its internal cache.
+The Cx486SLC/e contains three test registers that allow testing of its internal cache.
 Using these registers, cache test writes and reads may be performed.
+Cache test writes cause the data in TR3 to be written to the selected set and entry in the cache.
 Cache test reads allow inspection of the data, valid bits and the LRU bit for the cache entry.
-Cache test writes cause the data in TR3 to be written to the selected set and line in the cache.
-For a line allocation to occur, the valid bits for the line must be set prior to the write of the data.
-Bit definitions for the cache test registers are shown in Table 2-11.
+For data to be written to the allocated entry, the valid bits for the entry must be set prior to the write of the data.
+Bit definitions for the cache test registers are shown in Table 2-14.